Is This Thing On?

-Is This Thing On? is a 2025 American comedy-drama film directed by Bradley Cooper, from a screenplay he co-wrote with Will Arnett and Mark Chappell.
-It is loosely inspired by the life of British comedian John Bishop.
-It stars Arnett, Laura Dern, Cooper, Andra Day, Amy Sedaris, Sean Hayes, Christine Ebersole and Ciarán Hinds.
+Is This Thing On? is a 2025 American comedy-drama film directed by Bradley Cooper, who co-wrote the screenplay with Will Arnett and Mark Chappell.
+It is loosely based on the life of English comedian John Bishop, who was given a story credit.
+It stars Arnett, Laura Dern, Cooper, Andra Day, Amy Sedaris, Sean Hayes, Christine Ebersole, and Ciarán Hinds.

-The film had its world premiere as the closing film of the 2025 New York Film Festival on October 10, and it is scheduled to be released in the United States by Searchlight Pictures on December 19.
+Described as a comedy of remarriage, Is This Thing On? premiered as the closing film of the 2025 New York Film Festival on October 10 and was released in the United States by Searchlight Pictures on December 19.
+It received mostly positive reviews from critics, with the performances of Arnett and Dern and the direction of Cooper singled out for praise.

-Premise
+Plot

-After many years together, Alex and Tess have reached an amicable end to their marriage, thus beginning the awkward stage of figuring out how to live separately while raising two boys and maintaining their friendships.
-Alex discovers a new hobby and, in the process, learns more about himself and his relationship.
+After many years together, Alex and Tess have reached an amicable end to their marriage, thus beginning the awkward stage of figuring out how to live separately while raising two boys, Felix and Jude, and maintaining their friendships.
+After they split, Alex finds himself unable to pay the cover at the Olive Tree Cafe, and so puts his name down for the open mic night at the Comedy Cellar.
+Alex begins to regularly do stand-up and he has a fling with Jill, a fellow comic.